money2020asia/riseup2026/README.md

 ## How Grow threads work

-Grow is designed for development that takes time — not a single post, but a thread you come back to.
+Grow is designed for development that takes time.
+Not a single post, but a thread you can come back to.

 - **Tag people** — loop in cohort members, mentors, or anyone else you want following the thread.
 Tagged people are notified and can comment or follow the journey.
 - **Follow a journey** — any member can follow any Grow thread regardless of their role.
 Following means you get a notification whenever the poster adds an update.
 Your followed threads live in your profile under Following.